KhumoyunA/EPL-424/README.md

 - **Team Details**: Click any team to see team information and scrollable player roster
 - **Player Profiles**: Click any player to view detailed statistics including total contributions

-## How to Use

-1. Open `index.html` in a web browser
-2. Browse the league standings on the left
-3. View top statistics on the right (toggle between goals and assists)
-4. Search for players using the search bar
-5. Click on teams or players to see detailed information in modals
-6. Use keyboard navigation (Tab) and Escape key to navigate modals